-Acta Periodica Duellatorum (APD) is an independent, open access journal for scholarly and other hands on articles on Historical European Martial Arts (HEMA).
-The importance of regular publications of a scholarly level registered with DOI/ISSN is essential for supporting the acknowledgment and prestige of these emerging fields of research and activities.
+Acta Periodica Duellatorum (APD) is an independent, open access journal for scholarly and other contributions on Historical European Martial Arts (HEMA).
+The importance of regular publications of scholarly level registered with DOI/ISSN is essential for supporting the acknowledgment and prestige of these emerging fields of research and activities.

 The journal does not have article processing charges (APCs) nor article submission charges.

 HEMA studies are spread between the different fields of History, History of Art, Archaeology, Movement Sciences, etc. One of the most important factors in the process of fostering a dedicated field of research is the presence of independent scientific journals.
 The Editorial Board of APD would like to support HEMA researchers to reach this achievement and therefore contribute to a better recognition of HEMA studies.
 Following Principles of Transparency and Best Practice in Scholarly Publishing (v2, Committee on Publication Ethics), APD is aimed at publishing high-value papers, based on the criteria of scientific quality components, overseen by an ethical, double-blind, peer-review process .

 The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.